Action Hallucination in Generative Vision-Language-Action Models: Author Contributions and LLM Usage

 \section{Author Contributions and LLM Usage}

 H. Soh conceived the central idea and wrote the majority of the manuscript.
 E. Lim verified the proofs and contributed improvements to the technical statements.
-Large language models were used to assist with idea exploration, proof development, code implementation, and manuscript editing.
-Illustrative images depicting the robot in various environments were generated using Gemini, while all schematic figures were created by H. Soh.
+LLMs were used to assist with idea exploration, proof development, code implementation, and manuscript editing.
+Illustrative images depicting the robot in various environments were generated using Gemini, while all schematic figures were created by the authors.
 All plots were produced from experiments described in the paper and appendix.
 The authors take full responsibility for the content of this work.